cronkitedata/cronkite-docs/docs/general/01-resources.md

 {: toc}

+Adding from other courses, temporarily here:

+* Trader Joe's susan mcgregor [video](https://www.youtube.com/watch?v=fRYdCwuacyg)
+["Eight Simple Ways to Let the Spreadsheet do the Math"](https://gijn.org/2019/05/21/eight-simple-ways-to-let-the-spreadsheet-do-the-math-so-you-can-focus-on-the-story/), on the GIJN website

 ## Textbooks / handbooks

 * [Data for Journalists](https://www.amazon.com/Data-Journalists-Brant-Houston/dp/0815370407/ref=pd_sbs_14_3/138-2399076-4848836), by Brant Houston.
 This is the fifth edition of the class "Computer Assisted Reporting" book first published more than 20 years ago.
-An adaptation of some of the material is in  ["Eight Simple Ways to Let the Spreadsheet do the Math"](https://gijn.org/2019/05/21/eight-simple-ways-to-let-the-spreadsheet-do-the-math-so-you-can-focus-on-the-story/), on the GIJN website
+An adaptation of some of the material is in

 * “[Data Literacy: A User’s Guide](https://www.amazon.com/Data-Literacy-David-Herzog/dp/1483333469)”, by David Herzog, 2015